redhat-developer/intellij-kubernetes/README.md

 #### Current Context
 The tree displays resources that exist on the cluster that the current context points to.
-The user can switch the current context by choosing any context that exists and picking "Set as Current Cluster" in the context menu.
+The user can switch the current context by choosing any context that exists and selecting `Set as Current Cluster` action from the context menu.
 OpenShift clusters are shown as such with an OpenShift icon instead of a Kubernetes one.

 #### Current Namespace/Project